 How can I deploy apps reliably on Ubuntu Server?

 Use containers Docker or lightweight VM strategies, have a clean CI/CD workflow, and consider orchestration with Kubernetes for larger deployments.
 Start small and scale as needed.
-Discover the dns server name in linux with these simple steps to identify dns servers and resolvers quickly
+Creating a second dns server everything you need to know 2026

 How often should I update and reboot Ubuntu Server?